Nazo Tokhi: Early life and family background

 Nazo Tokhi was born into a powerful and wealthy Pashtun family in the village of Spozhmayiz Gul, near Thazi, in the Kandahar Province of Afghanistan, in or about the year 1651.
 Her father, Sultan Malakhai Tokhi, was a prominent head of the Tokhi Pashtun tribe and governor of the Ghazni region.
 She was married to Salim Khan Hotak, son of Karam Khan.
 The famous Afghan ruler of the Hotak dynasty, Mirwais Hotak, was her son, and Mahmud Hotak and Hussain Hotak were her grandsons.

-Nazo Ana became a learned poetess and courteous person; people knew her by her loving and caring nature.
+Nazo became a learned poet and courteous person; people knew her by her loving and caring nature.
 Nazo's father had paid close attention to her education and upbringing, inducing learned men in Kandahar to educate her fully.
 She came to be regarded as the "Mother of the Afghan Nation", gaining respect through her poetry and her strong support for the Pashtunwali code.
 Nazo called for Pashtunwali to be made the law of the confederacy of Pashtun tribes, and she arbitrated conflicts between the Ghilji and Sadozai tribes so as to encourage their alliance against the foreign Persian Safavid rulers.
 Her poetic contributions to Afghan culture are highly regarded even today.

-When their father was killed in battle near Sur mountain, Nazo's brother went into battle to avenge him and left Nazo in charge of household and fortress.
-She put on a sword and alongside the men defended the fortress against the enemy.
+When their father was killed in battle near Sur mountain, Nazo's brother went into battle to avenge him and left Nazo in charge of the household and fortress.
+She put on a sword and defended the fortress alongside the men.